Strunzite

 Strunzite (Mn2+Fe3+2(PO4)2(OH)26H2O) is a light yellow mineral of the strunzite group, first discovered in 1957.

 It crystallizes in the triclinic system and has a light, vitreous luster, a specific gravity of 2.52 and a Mohs hardness of 4.
 Associated minerals include beraunite, quartz and strengite.

-It is named after Hugo Strunz, a Professor of Mineralogy at Technical University, Berlin.
+It is named after Hugo Strunz, a Professor of Mineralogy at Technische Universität Berlin.